rbowsley/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 #### Setting Options

-- In the right column, you’ll now see the options for your field.
-(If not, click on the field name - the grey button in the middle column.)
+In the right column, you’ll now see the settings for your field (if you can't, click on the field name - the grey button in the middle column.)

 - This text in the right column will show you the name, and type of field, and if access to it is restricted.
 If it’s a field that requires no options, such as ‘Date of Birth’ then that’s all you’ll see.
 - If you can enter options you’ll see a ‘click to add’ button, and a text box.
 - The easiest way to enter your options is using the text box at the bottom of the column.
-Type or paste your options in here, separated by semi-colons (no spaces), then click the 'Add' button below the box to save.
+Type or paste your options in here, separated by semi-colons (no spaces), then click the 'Add' button below the box to save them all.

 ![Adding Options to a Field](16.7.2h.png)

-- It is also possible to add them one at a time by using  the ‘click to add’ button.
+It is also possible to add them one at a time by using  the ‘click to add’ button.

-- You'll see your options appear in the list under 'Options'.
+You'll see your options appear in the list under 'Options'.

 ![Final Option Text in Field](16.7.2i.png)

 Repeat this process until you have added all the tabs, fields and options that you require.

 #### Linked Fields

 You may want to link fields together so that you can enter multiple records under a single field (for more on this see [16.7.1 Custom Fields in Profiles](/help/index/p/16.7.1)).
 Remember, if you do this you will not be able to use the data in the linked fields for reporting, creating {{group}}s or {{group}} data views.
-This is most suitable for historic information you need to hold but do not need to report on, such as previous addresses.
+This is most suitable for historic information you need to hold but do not need to report on, such as previous addresses, or other notes that are required for day-to-day work, but do not need to be analysed or filtered.

 - Create the fields you wish to link on the same tab, and make sure that they are next to one another in the correct order.
 - Select them both.
 To do this, click and hold the left mouse button to the left of the first field you want to link.
 A small red rectangle will appear.